Logan Webb: 2025

 Webb was selected to his second consecutive All-Star Game in 2025.
 At the time of his selection, he had a 2.62 ERA and a Major League-leading 1201/3 innings pitched.
 On September 8, Webb pitched six innings, allowed five hits and one earned run, walked two batters, and struck seven batters in a 15-5 victory over the Arizona Diamondbacks.
 In that game, when he struck out Adrian Del Castillo in the fifth inning, that was his 200th strikeout of the season.
-With that strikeout, he secured his first 200-strikeout season of his career.
+With that strikeout, he secured the first 200-strikeout season of his career.

 Webb finished the 2025 season with an MLB-leading 34 starts and 207.0 innings pitched, and led the National League with a career-high 224 strikeouts.
 Webb was the first Giant to lead the National League in strikeouts and innings pitched since Bill Voiselle in 1944.
 On November 2, 2025, Webb was awarded his first career Gold Glove Award for National League pitchers.

+2026

+Webb started for the Giants on Opening Day.
+During the game, he recorded his 1,000th career strikeout against Aaron Judge in the bottom of the fourth inning.
+On May 9, Webb was placed on the 15-day Injured list with knee bursitis.

 International career

 On December 1, 2022, Webb was announced as a member of the United States national baseball team for the 2023 World Baseball Classic.

-In February 2023, Webb did not appear on the announced Team USA WBC roster.
-At a Giants fan event on February 4, Webb had declined to answer WBC-related questions.
+However, in February 2023, Webb did not appear on the announced Team USA WBC roster.
+At a Giants fan event on February 4, Webb declined to answer WBC-related questions.
 Webb cited a desire to play with the Giants for the duration of their spring training camp as a motivation for his decision to opt out.

+In December 2025, Webb was announced as a member of Team USA for the 2026 World Baseball Classic.
+He made two starts for Team USA in the tournament.
+In the pool stage, Webb pitched 4.0 innings, allowing 1 earned run, in a 15–5 victory over Brazil.
+In the quarterfinals, he pitched 42/3 scoreless innings in a 5–3 win over Canada.

 Pitching style

 Webb is a right-handed sinkerballer who primarily relies on a mix of his sinker, slider, and changeup.
 His pitching repertoire also includes a four-seam fastball, which he throws much less frequently.
-Webb releases the ball from a low arm slot that maximizes the unique movement of his pitches.
+Webb releases the ball from a sidearm slot that maximizes the unique movement of his pitches.
 Webb also threw a cutter, which he ditched after 2021.
 He added it back to his arsenal in the middle of the 2024 season after struggling with pitching to left-handed batters.